arnaud4d/documentation/docs/ViewPro/vpLanguageRef.md

 <!-- END REF -->

 #### Description

+The `VP RESUME COMPUTING` command <!-- REF _command_.VP_RESUME_COMPUTING.Summary --> restarts the calculation of formulas in *vpAreaName*<!-- END REF -->.

+The command reactivates the calculation service in 4D View Pro.
+Any formulas impacted by changes made while calculations were suspended are updated, and formulas added after `VP RESUME COMPUTING` is executed are calculated.

 In *vpAreaName*, pass the name of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.